 What is this medicine?

 ETHINYL ESTRADIOL; ETONOGESTREL (ETH in il es tra DYE ole; et oh noe JES trel) vaginal ring is a flexible, vaginal ring used as a contraceptive (birth control method).
-This medicine combines two types of female hormones, an estrogen and a progestin.
+This medicine combines 2 types of female hormones, an estrogen and a progestin.
 This ring is used to prevent ovulation and pregnancy.
-Each ring is effective for one month.
+Each ring is effective for 1 month.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.